-IRAs allow you to save for retirement with tax free or tax deferred dollars.
+IRAs allow you to save for retirement with tax-deferred dollars.
 Each year, the IRS sets a limit on the maximum allowable contribution.
-For 2016, the maximum contribution is $5500 or $6500 if you are 50 years old or older.
-A traditional IRA allows you to save with tax deferred money.
+For 2018, the maximum contribution is $5500 with catch-up contributions of $1,000 for those 50 and over.
+A traditional IRA allows you to save with tax-deferred money.
 You pay no taxes until it’s withdrawn.
 You can make withdrawals at age 60 and it requires you make an annual withdrawal beginning at age 70.

 The money placed in a Roth IRA is taxed upfront, but grows tax-free.
 Neither your contributions nor the earnings are taxed when withdrawn at retirement.

 Lower Taxable Income with 401(k)s

 Many employers offer 401(k)s which allow employees to save for retirement with tax-deferred dollars.
 Like IRAs, 401(k)s have a maximum allowable contribution.
 A 401(k) has a substantially higher contribution threshold than an IRA does.
 The contributions and earnings are taxed when withdrawn from the 401(k) at retirement.